homiedopie/beberlei.de/2010/01/10/application-lifecycle-management-and-deployment-with-pear-and-phar-revisited-update.rst

         benny@desktop: pearanha generate-project

-You then need to specifiy the project base dir and then the project style (for example Zend Framework or Manual) which prompts your for the directory that should be used for as the vendor/library directory that PEAR will install all the code in.
+You then need to specify the project base dir and then the project style (for example Zend Framework or Manual) which prompts your for the directory that should be used for as the vendor/library directory that PEAR will install all the code in.
 You will also be prompted for a